 Mgahinga Gorilla Park is in Uganda, yet it is best to fly in Rwanda and Trek Gorillas in Mgahinga Gorilla Park.

-The Kigali Airport is just 3-hours from Mgahinga Gorilla Park which is better than flying into Entebbe if Mgahinga Gorilla Park is your chosen destination.
+The Kigali International Airport is just 3-hours from Mgahinga Gorilla Park, which is better than flying into Entebbe if Mgahinga Gorilla Park is your chosen destination.

-You can also begin your Safari in Mgahinga Gorilla Park and at the end of it fly out of Entebbe.
+You can also begin your Safari in Mgahinga Gorilla Park and end it flying out of Entebbe in Uganda.
 In between visit Queen Elizabeth Park and Kibale Forest where the best Chimpanzee Tracking in East Africa can be done.

-Kigali – which has become the Gateway for Central and Southwest Uganda is the easiest way to start your safari in Mgahinga Gorilla Park.
+Kigali – which has become the Gateway for Central and Southwest Uganda and is the easiest way to start your safari in Mgahinga Gorilla Park and Southwest Uganda.

-When it comes to Gorilla Trekking in Uganda, Mgahinga Gorilla Park rarely comes up, it is rarely mentioned by most.
+When it comes to Gorilla Trekking in Uganda, Mgahinga Gorilla Park rarely comes up.
+It is seldom mentioned by most.
 In Uganda Gorilla Trekking is synonymous with Bwindi Impenetrable Forest.